What is an Estate Plan and Why do I Need One?

 What is a trust?

-What is Power of Attorney?
+What is power of attorney?

 Unlike the above the documents, a Power of Attorney is effective while you are alive.
 A Power of Attorney authorizes a person of your choosing to act on your behalf.
 There are different types of Power of Attorney including medical, financial and general.

-So why do I need an Estate Plan?
+So, why do I need an estate plan?

 A comprehensive estate plan can also reduce estate and inheritance taxes, protect your assets, and avoid unnecessary court cases, expenses and costs.

-Here’s an article in Time Magazine that offers some good tips: https://time.com/5640494/why-you-need-to-make-a-when-i-die-file-before-its-too-late/?fbclid=IwAR3XSCVVjvP7aljwBgE51Ne3Fmd2hxofSSEM4GSlWLIy06NO-ZgKPSLHKpM
+Here’s an article in Time Magazine that offers some good tips.

 We Can Help

+Our approach to practicing law is revolutionizing the way law firms deliver legal services.
 Case evaluations are completely free.
-Call Lion Legal Services today at (501) 227-ROAR (that’s 227-7627) or Email Us to set up a free consultation.
+Call Lion Legal today at (501) 227-7627 or Email Us to set up a free consultation.